sinaxgy/iAutoLife/README.md

 # iAutoLife
-New version of i车生活 for sun
+New version of iAutoLife for BUPT